mugendi/get-logs/readme.md

 Generating glob patterns for `duration` and `dateFormat`is done with the help of [date order](https://www.npmjs.com/package/date-order) and of course [dayjs](https://www.npmjs.com/package/dayjs).

 Options are validated using [validate or throw](https://www.npmjs.com/package/validate-or-throw) which relies on [fastest validator](https://www.npmjs.com/package/fastest-validator).

+Optimally reading files line by line is provided by [fire-read](https://www.npmjs.com/package/fire-read) which is powered by the amazing [n-readlines](https://www.npmjs.com/package/n-readlines)